GeorgeCrisan/argyle-example-data-viewer/README.md

 ### :raising_hand: User View

-When signed in you can access all connected users data
+When signed in you can access all connected users data from firebase.
+The `userId` stored in firebase is used to call API requests for each user individually, for example [list all accounts](https://argyle.io/docs/api-reference/accounts/list-accounts) for the user.

 <details open><summary>User Demo</summary>
 <br>